 Esteemed for their sweetness and can be used in the same way as the standard Cavendish.

 Has small, very sweet fruits with a creamy texture.
-Its skin changes from burgundy to orange as they ripen and the flesh is pale orange-pink.
+The skin changes from burgundy to orange as they ripen and the flesh is pale orange-pink.

 Planter:

-A pot that is at least 12″ / 5 gal, though there is some flexibility.
-The plant will grow in proportion to its planter – so size is based on how tall you want your plant to grow.
+A pot that is at least 12″ / 5 gal.
+The plant will grow in proportion to its planter, so choose a size based on how tall you want your plant to grow.

 Soil: